 In-Licensing and Cross-Licensing

-These strategies allow startups to access external innovations and expand their portfolio.
+These strategies allow startups to access external innovations and expand their patent portfolio.
 It also fosters cooperative relationships with other players, mitigating potential patent disputes.

 Vigilant Defense against Infringements